martinthomson/escape-report/draft-thomson-escape-report.md

 are recognized as in need of improvements.

-In the discussion, several rejected an assumed requirement of this use case – that there be no difference between the presentation of a "normal" Web page and that of one loaded from an offline Web Package.
+In the discussion, several rejected an assumed requirement of this use case – that there be no difference between the treatment of a "normal" Web page and that of one loaded from an offline Web Package.

+The ability for a Web Package to provide clear attribution for content was seen as valuable by some participants for a range of reasons.
+However, reservations were expressed about the subtleties of the properties that signatures provide and the effect of this on Web security; see also {{web-sec}}.

 Many participants pointed out that using "unsigned bundles" – that is, Web Packages without Signed Exchanges – could be adequate for this use case, since